ryvutherapeutics/molecular-embedding-overview/README.md

 ## Usage
 Within the project several embedding generation approaches where compared from NLP transformers to data-driven descriptors.
 The code to use the models is available in the notebooks.
 There is also an example of preparing and testing a vector database. \
-It is advised to install the packages listed in requirements.txt before use.
+It is advised to install the packages listed in requirements.txt.
+The python version used was 3.12.2.